Chiranjeev-droid/News-React-App/README.md

 ---
 ---
-# Getting Started with Create React App
+# To run the project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).